 Whether your apartment doesn’t have an AC or you’re just interested in saving on electric bills, you’ve come to the right place.
 Read on to learn about eleven techniques that can help you cool without air conditioning.
 There’s a lot to talk about, so let’s get started.

-For rooms with direct sunlight, you might consider dark curtains.
-These are the most effective at keeping the light out of a room.
-You can also invest in blacklight curtains.
-These are a little more expensive but most effective.
+For rooms with direct sunlight, you might consider blacklight curtains.
+These are the most effective at keeping the light out of a room, although they are a little more expensive.
+If you don't want to spend as much, you can simply use dark curtains.

 Keep the windows closed and covered during the day but open them up at night when it’s cooler outside.
 You can crack the windows while you sleep if you feel like your neighborhood is safe enough to do so.
 On top of this effort, open interior doors to permit the cold night air to travel throughout your home.